rlko/tlscrlchecker/README.md

-# CRL Based TLS Client Certificate Revokation Checker Traefik Plugin
+# CRL Based TLS Client Certificate Revocation Checker Traefik Plugin

 `tlscrlchecker` is a Traefik middleware plugin designed to enhance security by verifying the revocation status of client certificates.
 It uses a Certificate Revocation List (CRL) to ensure that any client certificates that have been revoked cannot access protected services.